The Centreon Anomaly Detection module detects deviations from the regular behavior of a service. It uses dynamic thresholds to trigger alerts.

-The creation wizard makes it possible to highlight the services that follow patterns or have a regular stability (for which values are consistently included between two thresholds).
+The creation wizard lets you highlight the services that follow patterns or have a regular stability (for which values are consistently included between two thresholds).

-Go to Configuration > Services > Anomaly Detection and click on Create from analysis.
+Go to Configuration > Services > Anomaly Detection and click Create from analysis.

-After selecting an interesting service, click on the ADD button to the left of the row.
+After selecting a service of interest, click the ADD button to the left of the row.
 You arrive on the pre-filled creation form:

-Modify the name of the service then click on the Save button.
+Modify the name of the service and then click the Save button.

-If the list is empty, it means that the calculation to determine which services are interesting has not yet started.
+If the list is empty, it means that the calculation to determine which services are of interest has not yet started.

-This is done every 6 hours via a cron launched by the gorgoned process (defined in the /etc/centreon-gorgone/config.d/cron.d/42-anomalydetection.yaml file).
+This is done every six hours via a cron launched by the gorgoned process (defined in the /etc/centreon-gorgone/config.d/cron.d/42-anomalydetection.yaml file).

 su - centreon